 AUR20716 – Certificate II in Automotive Vocational Preparation

-The Goals4Life, Certificate II in Automotive Vocational Preparation coarse specialises in the provision of training to youth at risk and young offenders expected outcome to help with behavioural change and engagement, and also to reduce criminal offences.
+The Goals4Life, Certificate II in Automotive Vocational Preparation course specialises in the provision of training to young people at risk and young offenders expected outcome to help with behavioural change and engagement, and also to reduce criminal offences.

 Certificate II in Automotive Vocational Preparation allows participants the opportunity to gain further skills relating to identifying and inspecting mechanical and electrical components and systems of a range of motor vehicles.
 The qualification also covers skills and knowledge required to perform minor maintenance and repair of an automotive vehicle body, as well as learning critical life and employ-ability skills enabling participants to progress into further education, training or employment.